 Best for iconic wide shots, desert atmosphere, sunrise or golden afternoon light.

-Read Giza Guide →Karnak and Luxor Temples
+Read Giza Pyramids Guide →Karnak and Luxor Temples

 Best for columns, statues, obelisks, night lighting and grand temple scale.